Flow-IPC/ipc/README.md

 If you'd prefer to jump into some code right away:
-  - We estimate the median topic of interest to be transmission of structured-data messages, as described by a schema language, Cap'n Proto a/k/a [capnp](https://capnproto.org).  capnp by itself provides best-in-class *serialization* but only rudimentary APIs for *transmission* of serialized data.
-Without Flow-IPC you're on your own.
-With it, however:
+  - We estimate the median topic of interest to be transmission of structured-data messages, as described by a schema language, [*Cap'n Proto a/k/a capnp*](https://capnproto.org).  capnp by itself provides best-in-class *serialization* but only rudimentary APIs for *transmission* of serialized data.
+If you'd like to transmit your serialized capnp-encoded message, you're on your own.
+With Flow-IPC, however, it becomes easy:
   - See the [synopsis/example of transmitting structured Cap'n Proto-described messages](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/api_overview.html#api_overview_transport_struc_synopsis) between processes.
   - Yet it still involves (behind the scenes) having to *copy the content of the data twice*: sender user memory => IPC transport (e.g., Unix domain socket) => receiver user memory.
+Messages can be very large including things, e.g., like entire images or music files.
-  - Ideally, instead, you want **end-to-end zero-copy performance** and semantics.
-I.e., receiver user memory *is* sender user memory: "Sender" simply writes; "receiver" simply reads.
+  - Ideally, instead, one wants **end-to-end zero-copy performance** and semantics.
+I.e., receiver user memory *is* sender user memory: "Sender" simply writes the data; "receiver" (having been informed in some way) simply reads those same data, in-place.
     - Normally this requires shared memory (SHM) work which is difficult coding even in specialized scenarios.
     - Flow-IPC, however, makes it very easy...
   - ...as shown in this [explanation](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/api_overview.html#api_overview_transport_struc_zero)
     and [code example](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/api_overview.html#api_overview_transport_struc_zero_synopsis).
     Note the *2 changed lines of code* when setting up.
-    - The "meat" of the earlier-linked example code remains unchanged; and is just typical coding familiar to vanilla-Cap'n Proto users.
+    - The "meat" of the earlier-linked example code remains unchanged; just regular capnp accessor/mutator calls familiar to vanilla-Cap'n Proto users.
+(Users of Protocol Buffers and similar should also feel right at home.)
 - We guess that's the likeliest topic of highest interest.
 That said, Flow-IPC provides entry points at every layer of operation, both higher and lower than the above topic/example.
 Flow-IPC is *not* designed as merely a "black box" of capabilities.
-E.g.:
+E.g., for advanced users:
   - Various lower-level APIs, such as low-level transports (Unix domain sockets, MQs) and SHM operations can be accessed directly.
 You can also plug-in your own.
-  - By implementing or accessing some of the handful of key concepts, you can customize behaviors at all layers, including serialization-memory backing, additional SHM providers, and native data structures that use raw pointers instead of/in addition to STL-compliant containers.
+  - By implementing or accessing some of the handful of key concepts, you can customize behaviors at all layers, including serialization-memory backing, additional SHM providers, and C-style native data structures that use raw pointers.
-- In general, we feel it is comprehensive and flexible, as well as performance-oriented with an eye to safety.
+- In general, we feel Flow-IPC is comprehensive and flexible, as well as performance-oriented with an eye to safety.
   The [API tour page of the Manual](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/api_overview.html) will show you around.
 The rest of the [guided Manual](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/pages.html) and the [Reference](https://flow-ipc.github.io/doc/flow-ipc/versions/main/generated/html_public/namespaceipc.html)